 I'm Alexandra, an Ohio-bred New Yorker.
 My aesthetic is one part Pee Wee Herman, one part Grey Gardens, one part vintage diner, one part crumbling cemetery, one part roadside attraction, a little bit spooky, a little bit strange, irreverent and joyful.
 There is nothing better than diner breakfast.
 I couldn't live without the subway and a good book.

-I have two roommates (not related to me) and an eight-year-old child cat named Mozart.
+I have an eight-year-old child cat named Mozart.
 She's probably a Russian Blue and she is definitely annoying.
 She screams at me constantly and eats the limbs off her toys.

-I work full-time as a graphic designer and for the past three years I've worked on the print side of things at 92nd Street Y, a cultural institution on the Upper East Side.
-I spend my weekends roaming the city, in search of a good adventure.
+I work full-time as a graphic designer and for the past four years I've worked on the print side of things at 92nd Street Y, a cultural institution on the Upper East Side.
+I spend my weekends roaming the city or taking road trips, in search of a good adventure.
 I hope I inspire you to do the same, wherever you're joining me from.

 I've never met a photobooth I didn't like.

 My blog title is inspired by this incredible song—because I have nothing to do today but smile.